Academic Program Guide

 Media Lab (A110X) Prerequisite: None Grade: 7-8

-This is an introductory class presenting students the opportunity to experiment with the techniques of animation.
+This is an introductory course presenting students the opportunity to experiment with the techniques of animation.
 Students learn through production-based assignments.
 Students learn by doing the work, presenting their work to an audience and receiving feedback from peers, the teacher and self-reflection.
-A materials fee may be applied to this class.
+A materials fee may be applied to this course.

-This is an introductory class presenting students the opportunity to experiment with the techniques of animation.
+This course presents students the opportunity to experiment with techniques in animation with an emphasis on digital animation and the study of fundamental animation principles.
 Students learn through production-based assignments.
 Students learn by doing the work, presenting their work to an audience and receiving feedback from peers, the teacher and self-reflection.
 This course may be repeated for credit.
-A materials fee may be applied to this class.
+A materials fee may be applied to this course.

 Animation Moving Image 2 (A282X) Prerequisite: Animation Moving Image 1 Grade: 9-12

-Students have the opportunity to further develop their skills in an area of animation of their choice.
-Building upon techniques learned in AnimMovImg 1, students refine their skills and explore animation through intensive projects.
+Students have the opportunity to further develop their skills in the area of animation with an emphasis on physical animation.
+Building upon techniques learned in Animation Moving Image 1, students refine their skills and explore animation through intensive projects.
 Artistic voice is developed through material, setting, character and point of view exploration.
 Skill proficiency in Stop Action Animation is required.
 This course may be repeated for credit.
-A materials fee may be applied to this class.
+A materials fee may be applied to this course.

 Animation Studio (A285X) Prerequisite: Animation Moving Image 1 & 2 Grade: 11-12